 The history of Landsberg am Lech dates back to the 1160 when Henry the Lion built his castle here.
 It grew into a small settlement, but then after the Thirty Year’s War, the town’s growth stifled.
 After Hitler was arrested for his unsuccessful coup in Munich, he served his prison sentence here, and wrote his abhorrent book, Mein Kampf, here.

-The heart of the town is Hauptplatz with its Baroque city hall with its 14th Century tower, Schmalztor with elaborate carvings.
+Some of the things to do in Landsberg am Lech include the heart of the town is Hauptplatz with its Baroque city hall with its 14th Century tower, Schmalztor with elaborate carvings.
 A stroll down to the river side and you’ll be able to soak up the sun at one of the cafes along the river, and enjoy the view of the Lechwehr, a weir built in the 14th century.
 When you’re done with a coffee, cross the river and head toward the Mother’s Tower, built in 1884-7 by Hubert von Herkomer who dedicated this fairy tale tower to his mother.
 The best gift a mother could ask for!
 (Sorry mom, I can’t give you such a gift!)
 Also of importance and is a must-visit is the Heilig Kreuzkirche towering over the town with glorious frescoes.
 Be sure to check out the town’s original gate, Bayertor on your way in or out of the town.

 In the small village of Rottenbuch are the remains of an old Augustinian monastery that was founded in 1073.
 But when I say “remains”, I don’t mean the type where all that is left is some crumbling bits of brick.
 No, I mean only a few buildings left of what used to be a larger complex.